Enjoy Travel to Japan!

 Recommended Accommodations

-• Kamakura Prince Hotel (Located by the sea, offering a resort feel)
+• Kamakura Prince Hotel (located by the sea, offers a resort-like atmosphere)

-• Kominka Stay (Experience staying in a traditional Japanese house)
+• Kominka stay / Traditional house stay (experience staying in a traditional Japanese home)

 Wi-Fi Spots

-Free Wi-Fi is available at major tourist spots and cafes.
+Free Wi-Fi is available at major tourist spots and many cafes.

 Language Support

-Kamakura is an attractive tourist destination where history, culture, and nature merge.
+Kamakura is an attractive destination where history, culture, and nature come together.

-From temple tours to gourmet dining and activities, there is plenty to enjoy, making it well worth a visit.
+From temple visits to gourmet food and activities, there is plenty to enjoy, so it's well worth a visit.

 Frequently Asked Questions

-A: You can visit the main spots in one day, but 2-3 days are recommended for a more leisurely experience.
+A: You can visit the main spots in one day, but if you want to enjoy them at a relaxed pace, 2–3 days are recommended.

-A: You can enjoy swimming at Yuigahama and Shichirigahama beaches in summer.
+A: Yes — Yuigahama and Shichirigahama beaches offer swimming during the summer.

 Q: Where can I buy souvenirs?

-Popular souvenirs include Kamakura carvings and Japanese sweets.
+Popular souvenirs include Kamakura-bori lacquerware and wagashi (traditional Japanese sweets).

-Use this guide to enjoy a wonderful time in Kamakura!
+Use this guide as a reference and enjoy your wonderful time in Kamakura!

 Discover More